ICMP, Ping, and Traceroute - What I Wish I Was Taught

 Know what ICMP messages mean

-Further, the system that replies with a Destination host unreachable is the system which doesn’t have a path to the requested network - so you immediately know where to start looking.
+Further, the system that replies with a Destination net unreachable is the system which doesn’t have a path to the requested network - so you immediately know where to start looking.

 Let’s dig a little deeper into this because it gets interesting.